Galxe/galxe-docs/doc-developer/4-guide/subgraph-cred.md

 NOTE: If you saw a error when testing the API during creating a credential, check if the endpoint is a valid GraphQL API endpoint.
 Common misconfigurations include
-(1) incorrectly used a GraphQL *playground* url, that usually ends with `/graph`, (2) the GraphQL endpoint does now allow CORS from galxe.com.
+(1) incorrectly used a GraphQL *playground* url, that usually ends with `/graph`, (2) the GraphQL endpoint does not allow CORS from galxe.com.

 ### Query:

-The GraphQL query, and it requires a single wallet address as input.
+The GraphQL query, that it must take a single wallet address as input.
 For more detials, please refer to [Querying The Graph](https://thegraph.com/docs/en/querying/querying-the-graph/).
-In dashboard, once you finish your query, fill in a test address and click 'Run' button to check if the query's return is good.
+In dashboard, once you finish your query, fill in a test address and click 'Run' button to check if the query's response is expected.

 ### Expression:

+Expression is used to evaluate against the reponse to check if the address is eligible for the credential.
-A JavaScript (ES6) function with this type signature: `(object) => int`.
-The function must be anonymous, which means that the first line of the expression should be like `function(data) {`, instead of `let expression = (data) => {`.
+It is a JavaScript (ES6) function of type signature: `(object) => int`.
 The function should return either number 1 or 0, representing if the address is eligible for this subgraph credential.
-Behind the scenes, first, we send the query with the user's address to the GraphQL endpoint, and then we will apply the function against the 'data' field of the response.
+Behind the scenes, first, we send the query with the user's address to the GraphQL endpoint, and then we will apply the function against the `data` field of the [GraphQL HTTP response](https://graphql.org/learn/serving-over-http/#response).
 If the returned value is 1, then user can own this credential, otherwise not.

-Once the query's output is good, click 'Run' button to check if expression processes query's output correctly.
+The function must be anonymous, which means that the first line of the expression should be like `function(data) {}`, instead of `let expression = (data) => {}`.

 ## Subgraph Examples